SCHEDULE YOUR FREE CASE REVIEW

 When an employee is let go for improper reasons, it is legally known as wrongful termination.
 In California, workers are protected by labor laws.
 If you have been unlawfully fired from your job, you may have grounds for a legal claim.
 Knowing how to win a wrongful termination case in California, as well as knowing your rights and how to navigate the court system, can greatly improve your chances of winning a case for wrongful termination.

 Wrongful termination happens when an employer violates state or federal laws when firing an employee.
-In California, the majority of employees work under “at-will” employment, which means they can be fired for any reason, at any time, with or without notice.
+In California, many employees work under at-will employment, which means they can be fired for any reason, at any time, with or without notice.
 However, there are exceptions to this rule, and if an employee is terminated in violation of these exceptions, they have grounds for a wrongful termination claim.

 Typical reasons for wrongful termination include: